Rakesh095-dvops/student_app/README.md

 - Add, view, fetch, and delete students
 - REST API with Flask
 - Tested with pytest
-- Dockerized
+- Dockerize using docker-compose
-- CI/CD ready with Jenkins
+- CI/CD ready with Jenkins and git Action

 ## 🚀 Run Locally